 Such is the reputation of Tow Law’s Ironworks Road Ground I had no difficulty in filling a car to pay it a visit.
 In fact, the only issue I had was my presence each Saturday in the Masons Arms pub quiz.
 So to the rest of team “Hoof Hearted,” you have my apologies, but have a look at what follows and I sure you’ll understand my tardiness!

 You really do have to climb to get to Tow Law, set as it is in the northern outcrops of the Pennines in County Durham, just a few miles south of Consett.
 The name is derived from the Old English Tot hlaw, or Lookout Mound, and stood opposite the stand you can see why!!
-You are over 1000 feet above sea after all!
+You are 287 feet above sea level after all!

 The town grew mainly through the efforts of Charles Attwood, who seeing the area had natural reserves of both coal and iron ore, set up an ironworks.
 The industry expanded until there were 6 blast furnaces in the town, mostly financed by Barings Brothers, the merchant bank famously brought down by “rogue trader” Nick Leeson in 1995.

 The town produced iron until the late nineteenth century mostly for the ever-expanding railways but the vast majority of cannonballs used by the British in the 1853 Crimean war came from Tow Law, to the extent that the local village of Inkerman is named after the battle of the same name!

 In more recent times town is mentioned in the Mark Knopfler song, “Hill Farmer’s Blues” from his album The Ragpicker’s Dream.

 The Ironworks Road Ground is the kind of traditional football ground that the Northern League seems to specialise in, and groundhoppers love.
 While Tow Law are struggling on the pitch in front of meagre crowds, the ground remains a beautifully maintained piece of footballing architecture, oozing history from every pore.